tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 It is not supposed to be used by any client applications in their regular connections.

-This message says that the transactions originated from the instance with id = IPROTO_REPLICA_ID couldn't achieve quorum for some reason and should be rolled back, down to LSN = IPROTO_LSN and including it.
+This message says that the transactions that originated from the instance with id = IPROTO_REPLICA_ID (body) couldn't achieve quorum for some reason and should be rolled back, down to LSN = IPROTO_LSN (body) and including it.

 The body is a 2-item map:

 ..  raw:: html
     :file: images/repl_raft_rollback.svg

+In the header:

+*   IPROTO_REPLICA_ID is the ID of the replica that sends the rollback message.
+*   IPROTO_LSN is the LSN of the rollback action.

+In the body:

+*   IPROTO_REPLICA_ID is the ID of the instance from which the transactions originated.
+*   IPROTO_LSN is the LSN of the last transaction before the chain of rolled-back transactions.

-Prior to Tarantool version 2.10, IPROTO_RAFT_ROLLBACK was called IPROTO_ROLLBACK.
+Prior to Tarantool :tarantool-release:`2.10.0`, IPROTO_RAFT_ROLLBACK was called IPROTO_ROLLBACK.